Draft Minutes of Committee Meeting 10 Sept 2018

 years, in any year following their 90th birthday.

-4. Visitors to the Club will be able to play on three separate occasions, within
+4. Visitors to the Club will be able to play six times, within one calendar

 5. Any member whose membership has lapsed will be unable to play as a